-Located next to the new Tallawong Metro station is an outdoor local activation space (temporary pocket park) for residents, commuters and community groups to use.
+Located next to the new Tallawong Metro station is a temporary pocket park for residents, commuters and community groups to use.
 The pocket park is for everyone and provides shade, seating and play space.

-Another temporary pocket parks will be in place at Bella Vista before the end of the year.
+Another temporary pocket park will be opened at Bella Vista in early 2020.
 These temporary spaces will be in place for some years while surrounding developments are being delivered by our development partners.
 Some of these public spaces will move to nearby locations in the coming years, and we'll let you know before any of these changes happen.

 There will be a range of events and activities for local communities and businesses to enjoy in these new spaces.
 We will also be providing a range of mobile food and beverage vendors who will be situated in the pocket parks.
 We will be changing the selection of food and beverage regularly so you can always look forward to something new!

-Subscribe below to our newsletter to keep up to date and keep visiting this website for more information or if you have ideas you want to share please contact us by email a email@example.com.
+Subscribe below to our newsletter to keep up to date and keep visiting this website for more information or if you have ideas you want to share please contact us by email at firstname.lastname@example.org.